Updated April 2026

 What is Luxury & Prestige Car Insurance?

-Prestige car insurance is specialist motor cover designed for high-value vehicles typically valued at $100,000 or more, including supercars, exotic marques and luxury grand tourers.
+Prestige car insurance is specialist motor cover designed for high-value vehicles, including supercars, luxury grand tourers and high-performance marques.

-Standard car insurance policies are generally built around mainstream vehicles.
-When a Ferrari, McLaren, Lamborghini, Porsche 911 Turbo, Bentley or Rolls-Royce needs repair, the parts, paint, labour and expertise required are fundamentally different from a typical sedan or SUV.
+Standard car insurance policies are designed around mainstream vehicles.
+When a Porsche, Ferrari, Lamborghini, Mercedes-AMG, Bentley or Rolls-Royce needs repair, the parts, paint, labour and expertise required are fundamentally different from those for a typical sedan or SUV.

-Specialist prestige policies typically offer agreed value rather than market value, guarantee manufacturer-approved (OEM) parts, use specialist assessors who understand luxury vehicles, and work with approved repairers that meet the manufacturer's standards.
-These features help protect the vehicle's warranty, safety certification and resale value.
+Specialist prestige policies typically offer agreed value rather than market value, guarantee manufacturer-approved (OEM) parts, use specialist assessors who understand luxury vehicles and direct repairs through authorised service centres that meet the manufacturer's standards.
+These features protect the vehicle's warranty, safety certification and resale value.

 Note: Prestige car insurance is not simply a more expensive version of standard car insurance.
-The key differences are in agreed value, manufacturer parts, specialist assessors and approved repairers - features that directly affect how a claim is handled and the vehicle's ongoing value.
+The key differences lie in agreed value, manufacturer parts, specialist assessors and authorised repairers - features that directly influence how a claim is handled and whether the vehicle retains its value.

 Types of Prestige Car Insurance Cover

-Specialist prestige providers typically offer several cover options depending on how the vehicle is used, stored and valued.
+Specialist prestige providers typically offer several cover levels depending on how the vehicle is used, stored and valued.

 Limited Use / Low Mileage